neo4j-partners/msk-framework-terraform/README.md

 # msk-framework-terraform

+## Purpose

 This repository hosts a terraform module which performs the following tasks (when invoked as a child module):

 1 - Creates of a base network environment in AWS, consisting of:
- - 1 VPC, with a CIDR Range of 10.0.0.0/16
+ - 1 VPC, with a configurable CIDR Range, for example 10.0.0.0/16
- - 4 Subnets, distributed evenly across 3 Availability zones, with the following CIDR Ranges:
+ - 4 Subnets, distributed evenly across 3 Availability zones, with the following (example) CIDR Ranges:
    - ```10.0.1.0/24  [Private]```
    - ```10.0.2.0/24  [Private]```
    - ```10.0.3.0/24  [Private]```